awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-write-forwarding.md

  With the read consistency set to `GLOBAL`, a session in a secondary AWS Region sees changes made by that session\.
 It also sees all committed changes from both the primary AWS Region and other secondary AWS Regions\.
 Each query might wait for a period that varies depending on the amount of session lag\.
 The query proceeds when the secondary cluster is up\-to\-date with all committed data from the primary cluster, as of the time that the query began\.

- For more information about all the parameters involved with write forwarding, see [Configuration Parameters for Write Forwarding](#aurora-global-database-write-forwarding-params)\.
+ For more information about all the parameters involved with write forwarding, see [Configuration parameters for write forwarding](#aurora-global-database-write-forwarding-params)\.

-### Examples of Using Write Forwarding<a name="aurora-global-database-write-forwarding-examples"></a>
+### Examples of using write forwarding<a name="aurora-global-database-write-forwarding-examples"></a>

  In this example, the primary cluster is in the AWS Region US East \(N\.
 Virginia\)\.
 The secondary cluster is in the AWS Region US East \(Ohio\)\.
 The example shows the effects of running `INSERT` statements followed by `SELECT` statements\.
 Depending on the value of the `aurora_replica_read_consistency` setting, the results might differ depending on the timing of the statements\.
 To achieve higher consistency, you might wait briefly before issuing the `SELECT` statement, or Aurora can automatically wait until the results finish replicating before proceeding with the `SELECT`\.